akiletour/inrage/README.md

 It's recommended that you use something like the WordPress Salt generator ([https://api.wordpress.org/secret-key/1.1/salt/](https://api.wordpress.org/secret-key/1.1/salt/)) to generate a Secret.

 You can install and activate the plugin like any WordPress plugin.
-Download the .zip from Github Release page of WPGraphql [JWT Authentication](https://github.com/wp-graphql/wp-graphql-jwt-authentication/releases) and add to your plugins directory, then activate.
+Download the .zip from GitHub Release page of WPGraphql [JWT Authentication](https://github.com/wp-graphql/wp-graphql-jwt-authentication/releases) and add to your plugins directory, then activate.

 Once installed, in the GraphQL IDE, run the following mutation :